iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 ## General language guidelines

 We try to use a casual and fun tone in our docs.
-We also avoid authoritative language such as "As you can see, clearly this is what happened..." which while good-intentioned, may scare off readers.
+We also avoid authoritative language such as "As you can see, clearly this is what happened, of course" etc. which while good-intentioned, may scare readers off.

 We prefer human-friendly language than exact jargon, as long as it's correct, even if using general terminology.
 Example: avoid Git jargon such as _revision_